adabcnjs/gohugo-workshop-guide/content/docs/8-deploy.md

 ### Manual deploy

-- Generate the content with the `hugo` command
+- Generate the content with the `hugo --minify` command
 - Go to the `public` folder (you are on the other worktree now), commit everything and push it to gh-pages

 ### Automated

 One of the last additions of Github are _actions_, that let you automate a lot of process on your repo.
 We can use them to update the content of our gh-pages branch each time we push to master.

-- Generate a github token with this command: `ssh-keygen -t rsa -b 4096 -C "pcalabriarubio@gmail.com" -f gh-pages -N ""` remember to change the email.
+- Generate a github token with this command: `ssh-keygen -t rsa -b 4096 -C "yourmail@domain.com" -f gh-pages -N ""` remember to change the email.
 That will create two files: **NEVER COMMIT THEM**.
 You can move them to a different location to be sure.
 - On your github's repo page, go to _settings_
 - Click on _deploy keys_ and _add deploy key_
 - Choose the name you want, tick the _allow write access_ checkbox and copypaste the content of the `gh-pages.pub` file on the big textarea
 - Save
 - Click on _secrets_ and _add a new secret_
-- Set _GH-PAGES-KEY_ as name, and copypaste the content of the `gh-pages` file on the big textarea and save
+- Set *GH_PAGES_KEY* as name, and copypaste the content of the `gh-pages` file on the big textarea and save

 Now the automated actions can **push** to your repository